 Nathan Maslyk holds a B.A. in Arts Management & Entrepreneurship with minors in Theatre and Accounting from Baldwin Wallace University.
 An entrepreneur at heart, Nathan founded Anecdote Productions Limited in 2016 to produce and present original musical events for Ohio audiences.
-Engaging the skills acquired in the building of Anecdote Productions, Nathan went on to purchase, reinvigorate, and manage Fairytale Royal Parties LLC, a private event acting and entertainment company.
 Nathan has deep interest and experience in the nonprofit arts sector, having previously produced a new musical for Sandusky, Ohio’s bicentennial celebration, working as a freelance consultant for nonprofit organizations, and having served three and a half years as a representative of the Season Ticket Services department at Playhouse Square.
 He is also a member of the American Association of Fundraising Professionals and the League of American Orchestras.